paypal/fullstack-phone/README.md

 **fullstack-phone** provides formatting, validation, and parsing of phone numbers per-region.
 The system is optimized for use as two modules:

 1. a metadata server providing dynamic regional metadata
-2. a lightweight, Closure-compiled phone client (~25KB)
+2. a lightweight, Closure-compiled phone client (26KB, 9KB gzipped)

 This project was extended from [Nathan Hammond's project](https://github.com/nathanhammond/libphonenumber), which itself is an adaptation of [Google's libphonenumber](https://github.com/googlei18n/libphonenumber/) library.